quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 1. Create a function that takes two functions of the type `(Bool -> Int)` as well as a `Bool` and applies one if the `Bool` is `True` and the other if it's `False`.
 Define one version that does this with `if`, one that does it with `case` and one that matches in the top-level.

+## Interlude: `deriving (Eq, Show)`

+In these examples you'll often find that there is a line under a lot of data definitions reading `deriving (Eq, Show)`.
+We'll look at what `deriving` and the other components to this mean later, but what you need to know right now is that this line will automatically generate the capability for these types to be displayed the terminal, as well as be compared to eachother value for value.

 ## Newtypes